-MannKind's Board of Directors consists of eight directors.
-There are eight nominees for director this year, all of whom were nominated by our Board of Directors.
+MannKind's Board of Directors consists of nine directors.
+There are nine nominees for director this year, all of whom were nominated by our Board of Directors.
 Each director to be elected will hold office until the next annual meeting of stockholders and until his or her successor is elected, or until the director's death, resignation or removal.
-All nominees listed below are currently our directors and were previously elected by our stockholders at the 2008 Annual Meeting of Stockholders.
+All nominees listed below are currently our directors and, except for James S. Shannon, were previously elected by our stockholders at the 2009 Annual Meeting of Stockholders.
+Dr. Shannon who was recommended by Dr. Peter C. Richardson, our Corporate Vice President and Chief Scientific Officer, was elected as a director by the Board on February 24, 2010.
 It is our policy that directors are invited and expected to attend annual meetings.
-All previous directors attended the 2008 Annual Meeting of Stockholders.
+All previous directors attended the 2009 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes properly cast in person or by proxy.
-The eight nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
+The nine nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nine nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by our management.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.